Therapy for Anxiety

 Anxiety has both physical and psychological aspects and both must be addressed.
 We might begin with some practical calming methods to help relieve immediate distress.
 Although anxiety is an internal process, it is often a response to overwhelming external situations.
 Together we will work to identify and resolve any situations that are increasing your anxiety.
 Additionally, we can explore the meaning and potential purpose embedded in the anxiety symptoms.

 From a Jungian perspective, anxiety symptoms are trying to tell us that something is out of balance.
-Rather than kill the messenger, by trying to suppress the symptoms with medication or self medicating with alcohol, smoking, overeating, etc, we can consider the underlying message of the anxiety.
-Viewed in this way, the anxiety symptoms can become a guide to understand aspects of our life that are no longer working.
+Rather than kill the messenger, by trying to suppress the symptoms with medication or self-medicating with alcohol, smoking, overeating, etc, we can consider the underlying message of the anxiety.
+Viewed in this way, anxiety symptoms can become a guide to understand aspects of our life that are no longer working.
 It sometimes takes anxiety to propel us out of situations that we have outgrown and toward healthier, more satisfying choices.
 When we address the causes of the anxiety, we gain understanding and the power to live a fuller, more balanced life.